 Is it true that a home is not counted for Medicaid eligibility purposes?

 In some cases, a home is not counted as an asset for Medicaid eligibility purposes.
-However, for a single person, it is not exempt.
+However, it is not exempt from a single person.
 The home must always be considered in Medicaid Planning.
 Even if it is not counted as an asset for Medicaid eligibility purposes, New Jersey will file a lien on the home upon the Medicaid applicant’s death, under certain circumstances.

-Is there a way I can transfer my home to my children but ensure that I can live there for the rest of my life?
+Is there a way I can transfer my home to my children while still living there for the rest of my life?

 Yes.
-There is a technique known as a life estate or use and occupancy agreement.
-Under a life estate, or a right or use and occupancy, the parent transfers a remainder interest in the home to the children but reserves the right to live there for the rest of the parent’s life.
+There is a technique known as a life estate or an occupancy agreement.
+Under a life estate, or a right of occupancy, the parent transfers a remainder interest in the home to the child(ren) but reserves the right to live there for the rest of the parent’s life.
 The children cannot sell the home out from under the parent or mortgage it without the parent’s consent.

 Is an annuity a good Medicaid Planning technique?